coderkan/coderkan.github.io/_posts/2018-09-27-connect-speaker-with-bluetoothctl-arch-linux.md

 Hi everyone,

 In this post I will show you how to connect bluetooth speaker device in BBQLinux with terminal using bluetoothctl.
-Nowadays there are a lot of devices including bluetooth like speakers, headsets.
-So if you are Linux user you need to use comman-line interface to done your jobs.
+Nowadays there are a lot of devices including bluetooth like speakers, earphones etc. So if you are Linux user you need to use comman-line interface to done your jobs.
 Sometimes UI solutions not working properly.

 # What is Bluetooth?

 Bluetooth is a standard for the short-range wireless interconnection of cellular phones, computers, and other electronic devices.
-SHortly is a protocol for wireless communication.
+Shortly is a protocol for wireless communication.
 It was developed in 1990s, to reduce the number of cables.
 Nowadays all electronic devices has also bluetooth to communicate eachother.

 # Using Bluetoothctl

-If you have electronic devices and connect to them, bluetoothctl is very good option to use in command-line. **Bluetoothctl** is command-line interface in [Bluez]() bluetooth stack.
+If you have electronic devices and connect to them, **bluetoothctl** is very good choice to use in command-line. **Bluetoothctl** is command-line interface in [Bluez](http://www.bluez.org) bluetooth stack.

-If you dont have this program you simply install like that from terminal.
+If you don't have this program you simply install like that from terminal.

 Type: